alyssaimani/Drug-Discovery-Acetylcholinesterase/README.md

 # Drug_Discovery_Acetylcholinesterase

-This project is aimed at learning the implementation of machine learning in the field of bioinformatics, especially Drug Discovery.
+This project is aimed to learning the implementation of machine learning in the field of bioinformatics, especially Drug Discovery.
 This project is a created by following a tutorial from [Chanin Nantasenamat](https://github.com/dataprofessor).
 Then this project continued for the Natural Language Processing coursework at Binus University by fine-tuning the dataset with Transformers model ([ChemBERTa](https://github.com/deepchem/deepchem)).